LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 ### Why use Unity Netcode Weaver?

-Unity Netcode Weaver replicates the IL Post Processing unity does when compiling code utitlizing the Netcode for GameObjects package.
-Essentially, this allows you create and use RPCs, Network Variables, etc.
+Unity Netcode Weaver replicates the IL Post Processing Unity performs when compiling code utilizing Netcode for GameObjects package.
+Essentially, this allows you to create and use RPCs, Network Variables, etc.

 ### Other Setup Required

-There **must** be a project reference to `Unity.Netcode.Runtime.dll` in order to utilize Netcode for GameObjects.
+There **must** be a project reference to `Unity.Netcode.Runtime.dll` to utilize Netcode for GameObjects.
 You can refer to [this section](./starting-a-mod?id=adding-game-assemblies) of this wiki to add it.

 ><b><i>In addition, the mod must use </i></b>`netstandard2.1`<b><i>.
 Failure to do so can cause Unity Netcode Weaver to not function!</i></b> (You should be using `netstandard2.1` anyways since the game is built with that.)

 ## Introduction

-There are two parts in making a mod use Netcode for GameObjects (NGO) in this game to allow transmitting info between the host & clients.
+There are two parts to making a mod using Netcode for GameObjects (NGO) to allow the transmission of info between the host & clients.

 1. Creating what I call the `NetworkHandler`
 2. Spawning said `NetworkHandler` into the game

-The first part is pretty simple, it just requires making a script that will be attached to a game object as a component.
-The second is gets more complicated due to requiring loading a GameObject from an AssetBundle - something not explained in this tutorial.
+The first part is simple, it just requires making a script that will be attached to a game object as a component.
+The second gets more complicated due to requiring loading a GameObject from an AssetBundle - something not explained in this tutorial.

 This tutorial will not go into detail on how to use this for Custom Objects or Creatures, but the basics generally are the same.

 ### ExampleMod

-As an example, this tutorial will go through the process of adding networking to a mod that adds new level events into the game.
-These events are not able to be replicated on each client, and must instead recieve info from the server/host what event is to be played.
+As an example, this tutorial will go through the process of adding networking to a mod that adds new-level events into the game.
+These events are not able to be replicated on each client and must instead receive info from the server/host on what event is to be played.
 Since we are dealing with events, RPCs would be preferable to Network Variables.

 ## Creating the NetworkHandler

-The `NetworkHandler` houses the RPCs, Network Variables, and any other methods allowing information will be passed over the network.
+The `NetworkHandler` houses the RPCs, Network Variables, and any other methods allowing information to be passed over the network.
 I recommend separating this script as far as possible from any patches to avoid potential errors through Unity.
 This can easily be done by not including/using any outside methods and variables in the script.

 When creating the `NetworkHandler`, you must inherit the `NetworkBehaviour` class.
-This allows the script to utilize the aforementioned networking methods.
+This allows the script to utilize the networking methods.

 ```cs
 using System;